-Note 8: FY 2015 Analysis of Changes in Seized Property and Currency
+Note 8: Analysis of Changes in Seized Property and Currency

 Seized property and currency result primarily from enforcement activities.
 Seized property is not legally owned by the Fund until judicially or administratively forfeited.
 Because of the fungible nature of currency and the high level of control necessary over these assets and the possibility that these monies may be returned to their owners in lieu of forfeiture, seized currency is reported as a custodial asset upon seizure.
 Seized property other than currency is reported as a custodial asset upon forfeiture.
-(Dollar value is in thousands.)
+The following schedule presents the changes in the seized property and currency balances from October 1, 2017 to September 30, 2018.
+(Dollar value is in thousands)